nwactor/wellsent/README.md

 ## Info:

 Wellsent is an Instant-Messaging application designed to support anonymous and secure transactions.
-It is powered by our **own** encryption algorithm, Locksmith, which uses **xOR** hashing to encrypt the messages stored on our server.
+It is powered by our own encryption algorithm, Locksmith, which uses **xOR** hashing to encrypt the messages stored on our server.
 This prevents anyone from stealing information from our users' messages, even if they manage to hack our database.
-Locksmith will soon be released as a standalone NPM package.
+Locksmith is planned to be released as a standalone node package.

 ## Technologies used:
 [MySQL](https://www.mysql.com/),